 The report deserves some credit for at least mentioning the part where poor global farmers get some benefits from higher farm prices.
 Virtually all reporting, as in the article and video, neglect this, even though it’s the biggest factor of all.

 The report then says that the poor farmers of the world have difficulty capitalizing on the benefits of higher farm prices.
 Also true.
 In fact, however, the decades of dumping (LOW prices) have created the crisis of hunger/starvation that we now see with HIGHER prices.
-It's a dilemma caused by the low prices.
-The "Undernourished" are 80% rural.5 Least Developed Countries are 72% rural.6 They need fair trade farm prices, but decades of dumping led to the dilemma where they can't capitalize on the quick change to fair trade.
-It's a "food poverty crisis."7 If not for the poverty, the recent prices would not be a factor, (and I'm not talking about mere increases from living on $1 per day to $5 or $10).
+It’s a dilemma caused by poverty, by the decades of low prices, not by the few years of prices closer to fair trade levels.
+Again, the “Undernourished” are 80% rural.5 Least Developed Countries are 72% rural.6 They need fair trade farm prices, but decades of dumping led to the severe poverty and inadequate infrastructure, and therefore to the dilemma where they can’t capitalize on the quick change to fair trade prices for a few crops.
+It’s a “food poverty crisis.”7 If not for the poverty, the recent prices would not be a problem, as anyone with a decent income can easily afford them.
+(By decent income I’m not talking about mere increases from living on $1.25 per day to $2.50 or $5.00.)

-"Solutions" in which US/LDC/global farmers subsidize us all below fair trade prices for decades, below costs for a quarter century are not valid.
-This is what caused the dilemma of food poverty, it isn't a solution.
-People need enough income!
-Then they need to pay fair trade prices to LDC farmers.
+The Oxfam “solutions” in which (US/LDC/etc.) global farmers subsidize us all below fair trade prices for decades, below costs for a quarter century, are not valid.
+This is what caused the dilemma of food poverty, it isn’t a solution.
+Farmers in LDCs need enough income!
+Consumers need to pay fair trade prices to LDC farmers.
 This then is a savage dilemma based upon a false paradigm, where one horn, recent higher prices, is strongly addressed, but not the other, bigger horn, long term low farm prices, and not the overall context and it’s savage dilemmas.